Skip to main content

 Battle of Chancellorsville

-You actually can spend a few moments in the past, if you’re willing to get out of your car—and if you’re lucky enough to meet the right guide
+You actually can spend a few moments in the past, if you’re willing to get out of your car—and if you’re lucky enough to meet the right guide.

-He told Lincoln he was better than any other officer on the field at Bull Run and got the Army’s top job.
-He built a beaten force into a proud one and stole a march on Robert E. Lee with it.
-He was twenty-four hours away from winning the Civil War.
-Then he fell apart.
+He told President Lincoln that he was better than any other officer on the field at Bull Run, and he got the Army’s top job.
+He built a beaten force into a proud one, and stole a march on Robert E. Lee with it.
+He was 24 hours away from winning the Civil War.
+Then, he fell apart.

 How to know the unknowable man